 1. University of Southern California in Los Angeles

 In addition to master's and doctoral programs in physical and occupational therapy, USC offers a residency program in sports physical therapy.
-Through the Division of Biokinesiology and Physical Therapy, aspiring research scientists can earn a Master of Science and Doctor of Philosophy in Biokinesiology.
+Through the Division of Biokinesiology and Physical Therapy, aspiring research scientists can earn a Master of Science and a Doctor of Philosophy in biokinesiology.
 Additionally, orthopedic surgeons can receive training through the athletic medicine fellowship.
 For students just starting out, a Bachelor of Science in Kinesiology is also available.

 2. University of Virginia in Charlottesville

-3. University of Pittsburgh
+3. University of Pittsburgh in Pennsylvania